colivaol/pygroup/README.md

 # 🐍 Pygroup

 Welcome to our Python practice repo!

-We’re a group of friends who get together every week to level up our Python skills, share what we’ve learned, and work on fun coding projects.
+We’re a group of friends who meet weekly to improve our Python skills, share knowledge, and work on fun coding projects.

-## 📂 What's Inside?
+### 📂 What's Inside?

-* 🧩 [Exercises](https://github.com/colivaol/pygroup/tree/main/exercises/README.md): A collection of challenges to help us strengthen our skills and cover essential concepts.
+#### 🤓 Katas
+Short and challenging exercises to enhance problem-solving skills and reinforce Python fundamentals.
+Pick a kata, solve it, and share your approach!

+- 📅 **Leap Year**: Determine if a given year is a leap year.

+#### 🧩 Exercises
+A collection of Python challenges covering essential concepts.
+We are working on exercises from *Python Gently*, with each participant having a dedicated folder for their solutions.

+#### 🔍 Web Scraping Projects
-* 💻 [Web Scraping Projects](https://github.com/colivaol/pygroup/tree/main/webscraping/README.md): Projects focused on extracting data from websites.
+Projects focused on extracting data from websites.

+- 🚗 **Cars**: Scraping data from car portals.
+- 🏡 **Houses for Sale**: Coming soon!
+A project to extract real estate data.